 The short-term consumer income outlook is stable to positive and aligns with the Company's lower risk product and service focus, augmented by opportunistic investments.
 Northern Canada's economic outlook is positive for 2018 with a noticeable ramp-up in resource development, housing and capital projects.
-The western Canadian retail environment is important for our Giant Tiger business and we expect low food inflation and price competition to continue within this region with some easing as margin reductions from last year stabilize, combined with modest growth in competitive selling space.
+The western Canadian retail environment is important for our Giant Tiger business and we expect cost and price inflation to be larger factors through the balance of this year and a net positive on our margins compared to the pricing challenges we faced in 2017.

-Economic conditions in Alaska are expected to recover modestly from depressed conditions over the past two years led by stronger commercial fishing and more oil and gas activity.
+Economic conditions in Alaska are expected to continue to recover from depressed conditions over the past two years led by stronger commercial fishing, more oil and gas activity and public infrastructure projects.
 The impact of lower corporate income tax rates as a result of U.S. tax reform will continue to have a positive impact on net earnings in International Operations in 2018.
 CUL market prospects vary significantly from island to island and overall.
 In the Caribbean, post-hurricane construction activity will help to offset tourism downturns in the BVI, USVI and St. Maarten over the next two years while fiscally stable islands, like Cayman, are poised to take advantage of a strong U.S. travel economy.
 Guam's near term prospects remain clouded by geo-political factors (North Korea) but are attractive over the next five years as significant military base construction and personnel deployment is completed.

-Net capital expenditures for 2018 are expected to be in the \$108.0 million range (2017 - \$165.9 million) reflecting investments in aircraft and major store replacements, store renovations, fixtures, equipment, staff housing and store-based warehouse expansions under the Company's Top Markets and Top Categories initiatives; the opening of three Giant Tiger stores and the completion of "New Store Experience" upgrades in GT stores.
+Net capital expenditures for 2018 are expected to be in the \$103.0 million range (2017 - \$165.9 million) reflecting investments in aircraft, hangar facilities, major store replacements, store renovations, fixtures, equipment, staff housing and store-based warehouse expansions under the Company's Top Markets and Top Categories initiatives; the opening of three Giant Tiger stores and the completion of "New Store Experience" upgrades in GT stores.
 The Company will also continue to invest in implementing new information systems as described under the strategy section.
-The expected expenditures include approximately \$21.0 million in hurricane-related construction costs which the Company expects to recover through insurance proceeds.
+The expected expenditures include approximately \$16.0 million in hurricane-related construction costs which the Company expects to recover through insurance proceeds.

-In 2019, the Company expects that sustaining capital expenditures, including sustaining investments in aircraft, will be in the \$60.0 million range plus approximately \$12.0 million in hurricane-related capital expenditures which are expected to be recovered through insurance.
+In 2019, the Company expects that sustaining capital expenditures, including sustaining investments in aircraft, will be in the \$60.0 million range plus approximately \$16.0 million in hurricane-related capital expenditures which are expected to be recovered through insurance.
 Store-based capital expenditures can be impacted by the completion of landlord negotiations, shipment of construction materials to remote markets, and weather-related delays and therefore their actual amount and timing can fluctuate.

-OUARTERLY RESULTS OF OPERATIONS
+QUARTERLY RESULTS OF OPERATIONS